Our Curriculum Principles and values

 The education of the children extends well beyond the classroom.
 We offer an excellent range of extra-curricular clubs including dance, drama, ukulele, rock band, comic, coding, multi-sports, Spanish and football.
 Teachers organise regular educational visits for their children to support their learning.
 We regularly compete in local school sports’ competitions and offer two residential trips for the children, one in Year 5 and one in Year 6.

 St. Luke’s has a special role to play in preparing children to build a brighter future through educating children in a sustainable approach to living by promoting positive attitudes relating to food, travel and healthier lifestyles.
 Other themes lie at its heart, including energy and water, local well-being, the development of global understanding and the promotion of global links.
+We are at present developing an extensive Climate Change Curriculum.

 We have been awarded Enhanced Healthy Schools Status by the government, which means we have developed an ethos, curriculum and a range of opportunities for the children which support the physical and emotional well-being of the children very effectively.